VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 f1Car.pilot = pilot
 {% endhighlight %}

-To figure out what is happened let’s draw the diagram:
+To figure out what is happened let’s draw a diagram:

 ![Retain cycle](/assets/retain-cycle.png)